Kilcullen: (Old) Kilcullen

 The current town and the barony of the same name are named for an earlier settlement, Kilcullen, on a hilltop a few kilometres to the south, now known as Old Kilcullen.
-Begun as a monastic settlement, in the mid-5th century, it was at its peak an Anglo-Norman walled town with seven gates and seven, or perhaps eight, roads.
+Begun as a monastic settlement in the mid-5th century, it reached its peak as an Anglo-Norman walled town with seven gates and seven, or perhaps eight, roads.
 Little now remains visible beyond a damaged round tower and a churchyard.
-This town was perhaps related to the nearby Dun Ailinne, a ceremonial and possible palace site related to the kings of Leinster, though Dun Ailinne precedes any known settlement at Old Kilcullen.
-Old Kilcullen was raided by Vikings, landing at the location of the modern town, at least twice, in 936 and 944.
+This town may have been related to the nearby Dun Ailinne, a ceremonial and possibly palatial site associated with the kings of Leinster.
+However, Dun Ailinne predates any known settlement at Old Kilcullen.
+Old Kilcullen was raided by Vikings at least twice, in 936 and 944, landing at the site of the modern town.

 Foundation

-The current town, officially known, mapped and recorded on legal documents, as Kilcullen Bridge, developed after 1319 when a bridge was constructed here across the River Liffey by a canon, Maurice Jakis, of Kildare Cathedral.
+The current town, officially known, mapped, and recorded in legal documents as Kilcullen Bridge, developed after 1319, when a bridge was constructed here across the River Liffey by a canon, Maurice Jakis, of Kildare Cathedral.
 It took over, over succeeding centuries, from the previous settlement.
 Originally, as shown on maps even as late as the late 18th century, the new settlement was wholly on the eastern bank of the Liffey, outside the Barony of Kilcullen.

-(Fitz)Eustace family
+(Fitz)Eustace Family

-Kilcullen was influenced for much of its history by the Eustace family, one of whose seats was at Castlemartin.
+The Eustace family influenced Kilcullen for much of its history, with one of its seats at Castlemartin.

-18th to 19th century
+18th to 19th Century

 The town was in the vicinity of the Battle of Kilcullen in the 1798 Rebellion, and Castlemartin was the base of operations for the British Army in Kildare, under Dundas.

-In 1837, the official town area had a population of 699, one principal street of 112 buildings, chiefly on the western bank of the Liffey, a market on Saturdays and fairs on 2 February 25 March, 22, 8 June and 29 September 2 October and 8 December.
+In 1837, the official town area had a population of 699, one principal street of 112 buildings, chiefly on the western bank of the Liffey, a market on Saturdays, and fairs on 2 February, 25 March, 22, 8 June, and 29 September, 2 October, and 8 December.
 There was a police station and a dispensary, and petty sessions were held.
 At that time, the population of the rural area of Old Kilcullen still exceeded that of the town by a multiple.